INGEOTEC/regional-spanish-models/docs/README.md

 Our _ALL_ model is learned from the entire corpora.

-OurBILMA models are also available in Huggingface <https://huggingface.co/guillermoruiz/bilma>
+OurBILMA models are also available in Huggingface <https://huggingface.co/guillermoruiz/bilma>.
+You can see how to work with BILMA to complete phrases and how to use it as embedding generators.

 **Note 1:** All BILMA models use a common <a href="http://geo.ingeotec.mx/~lgruiz/regional-models-bilma/vocab_file_All.txt">vocabulary file</a>.